 Among those aware of NFTs, one in five (19%) have ever purchased an NFT.
 One in six (16%) of those who have not previously heard of NFTs express interest in owning one.

-- Men are almost twice as likely than women than to have ever purchased and NFT (11% vs 6%)
+- Men are almost twice as likely than women to have ever purchased an NFT (11% vs 6%)

-- NFTs purchases are mostly driven by Gen Z and Millennials (16% and 15% respectively), compared with 7% of Gen Xers.
+- NFT purchases are mostly driven by Gen Z and Millennials (16% and 15% respectively), compared with 7% of Gen Xers.

-- Men are also driving the purchases within their generational cohorts: 20% of Gen Z men have purchased and NFT, compare to 12% of Gen Z women, and 19% of Millennial men have ever done so, compared to 11% of Millennial men
+- Men are also driving the purchases within their generational cohorts: 20% of Gen Z men have purchased an NFT, compare to 12% of Gen Z women, and 19% of Millennial men have ever done so, compared to 11% of Millennial women

 Interest in NFTs is especially high among people of color, signaling belief in the technology’s goal of increasing access to other creators

-People of color express 40% of Black adults, 34% of Hispanic adults, and 38% of Asian adults express interest in owning an NFT, compared with 18% of white adults.
+People of color express interest in owning an NFT: 40% of Black adults, 34% of Hispanic adults, and 38% of Asian adults, compared with 18% of white adults.

 - One in three (34%) believe NFTs are mostly hype, and is only a fad